-Can’t find a good one?
+Can’t find a good program/musical for your school performance?
 Make your own!
-I just did and it was truly not that hard.
+I just created my own show and it was truly not that hard.
 I took a bunch of songs that I liked, pulled them together, wrote dialog in-between, put on a central theme, and bam!
 New program.
 My most recent program was a thinly veiled citizenship program dressed up in the guise of a space invasion.
 There’s only one song about space, but when your dialog in-between involves aliens and kids talking, they get the idea.
 See below for what I pulled together.
 As you can see, many of the songs are old MusicK8 songs from various volumes.

 Is There Life on Mars? – Music K8: Vol. 10, No. 5

 High Five Hand Jive — From the musical “Let’s Pass It On” by Michael and Jill Gallina

 Gratitude Attitude — Music K8: Vol. 11, No. 5

 The Things we Share — Music K8: Vol. 11, No. 5

 Pass It On — Also from the musical “Let’s Pass It On” by Michael and Jill Gallina

 #3 – Have a Quick Way to Communicate with Students DURING the Concert